 3-4m high skylights run along the first floor staircase.

 The building design uses the architectural model of universities in the early 20th century in the Neoclassical style.
-Open spaces of the atrium lobby, wide staircase on one side lead to specific functional spaces such as the 200-seat lecture hall, library, Biology museum, etc.
+Open spaces such as atrium halls, wide stairs on one side lead to specific functional spaces such as the 200-seat lecture hall, library, Biology museum, etc.

 A small, narrow wooden staircase leads up to the corridor surrounding the dome.

-During the process of completing the design and starting construction, E. Hébrard made significant changes, he introduced many Asian architectural details.
-Solutions for the multi-layered tiled roof in the form of an octagon and between the roof layers, small windows decorated with patterns and rows of roof supports.
+During the process of completing the design and starting construction, E. Hébrard made significant changes, he included many Asian architectural details.
+Solutions for the multi-layered tiled roof in the form of an octagon and between the roof layers there are small windows decorated with patterns along with rows of roof supports.
 Photos of the structure of the dome top inside and outside.

 The large lecture hall (now named after Professor Nguy Nhu Kon Tum) is also a success with classic solutions for slope, viewpoint and acoustics.
 The interior is especially notable for its monumental mural by Victor Tardieu, depicting life in Hanoi in the early 20th century with 200 characters representing different social classes.